donadviser/classify-online-shopper-intension-mlops/README.md

 - **Exit Rate:** the percentage that were the last in the session
 - **Page Value:** feature represents the average value for a web page that a user visited before completing an e-commerce transaction
 - **Special Day:** indicates the closeness of the site visiting time to a specific special day (e.g. Mother’s Day, Valentine’s Day) in which the sessions are more likely to be finalized with transaction.
 For example, for Valentine’s day, this value takes a nonzero value between February 2 and February 12, zero,before and after this date unless it is close to another special day, and its maximum value of 1 on February 8
-- **Operating system,browser, region, traffic type:** Different types of operating systems, browser, region and traffic type used to visit the website
+- **Operating system, browser, region, traffic type:** Different types of operating systems, browser, region and traffic type used to visit the website
 - **Visitor type:** Whether the customer is a returning or new visitor
 - **Weekend:** A Boolean value indicating whether the date of the visit is weekend
 - **Month:** Month of the year